yaritaft/smart_air_conditioning/README.md

 ### How to run tests locally:

 ```
+# in a one terminal
 cat ./envdevcopy > .env
 chmod 711 ./uptests.sh
-# in a first terminal
 ./uptests.sh
-# in second terminal
+# in other terminal
-npm install && npm start
+npm install
-# in third terminal
 npm run test
 ```